feyman2016/michaellancaster/draft/2015-08-02-javascript-unit-tests-for-front-end-developers.markdown

 ### Where to start

-The first thing that I would say that helped me was know the philosophy behind the unit tests.
+The first thing that I would say helped me was try understanding the philosophy behind unit tests.

-So why unit test? here's some points.
+So why unit test? here's just a few points.

-- Prevent bugs in new and/or old features
+- Reduce bugs (new and/or existing features)
-- Server as
+- Server as documentation

-First thing that will help you think about unit tests is `test small`, when I started writing my first unit test what I did was take a function/method and test everything inside this function/method in a single unit test
+- Improve Software Design (as in architectural manner)
+- Reduce fear (you can develop something without afraid to break something else)

+Also, Unit tests are meant to be `small`, what I mean by that is let's say you have a function called `foo` that calls three other functions `fooUno` `fooDos` and `fooTres` and each of this three functions do different things from another, You don't want